You are here: Urology Textbook > Penis > Sexually transmitted diseases > Gonorrhea > Pathogen and symptoms

 Complications in men:

-Acute prostatitis, epididymitis, urethral strictures, infertility.
+Acute prostatitis, epididymitis, urethral strictures, and infertility.

 Complications in women:

-Bartholinitis, cervical endometritis, pelvic inflammatory disease, infertility.
+Bartholinitis, cervical endometritis, pelvic inflammatory disease, and infertility.

 Fitz-Hugh-Curtis syndrome: